 Seeking a rustic abode that perfectly complements a mountainous or wilderness lot?
 Look no further than our collection of mountain house plans!*

-Southern home plans have a warmth and a historical connection that few other styles can mirror.
-The exterior design elements of Southern home plans can include inviting stacked porches, verandas, shuttered windows, arched transom windows, and dormers, which lend themselves to nostalgia and lasting appeal.
+Southern home plans have a warmth and a historical connection that few other styles can mirror.* The exterior design elements of Southern home plans can include inviting stacked porches, verandas, shuttered windows, arched transom windows, and dormers, which lend themselves to nostalgia and lasting appeal.
 The Louisiana Creole and Tidewater (South Carolina and vicinity) styles are often topped by a metal roof, giving them a distinctive appearance.
-Plantations and similar estate house plans also belong in the Southern home plans category.
+Large classical and colonial style estate house plans also belong in the Southern home plans category.

 If Tennessee is the place you call (or will call) home, come take a look at the HomePlans.com collection of Tennessee house plans.* As you might expect, different areas of TN tend to showcase different styles of architecture.
 While you might be able to get away with a more modern house plan in an urban area, a country or farmhouse design would likely work better in a more rural setting.
 To determine which architectural style is best for you, talk to home builders who are familiar with building homes in your specific area.
 Ask them what they would recommend.
 You can also browse the neighborhood yourself and see what kinds of homes have already been built there.
 If the area has an HOA--talk to the HOA as well.
 And, of course, check in with yourself!
 What look and feel do *you* want your new home to exude?
 If, for example, you really love edgy contemporary/modern architecture, then be sure to buy your lot in an area of Tennessee that supports this aesthetic. **Please note that some locations may require specific engineering and/or local code adoptions.
 Be sure to check with your contractor or local building authority to see what is required for your area.